pulp-platform/snitch_cluster/docs/ug/system_integration.md

 A reference instantiation of the Snitch cluster can be found in the testbench used to test the cluster within this repository, see [testharness.sv](https://github.com/pulp-platform/{{ repo }}/blob/{{ branch }}/target/sim/tb/testharness.sv).

 As you may note, we do not instantiate the `snitch_cluster` directly but a so-called `snitch_cluster_wrapper`, with a much simplified interface.
-All parameters of the `snitch_cluster` module are set within the wrapper.
+The wrapper exposes no parameters, and it internally sets the parameters of the `snitch_cluster` module to the values defined in `snitch_cluster_wrapper_pkg`.
+All top-level configuration settings are therefore contained in this single package file.

-The benefit of the wrapper is that it can be programmatically generated from a single source of truth, namely a JSON5 configuration file, from which the software hardware abstraction layer (HAL), and all other sources dependent on the configuration within the repository, are also generated.
+This file can be programmatically generated from a single source of truth, namely a JSON5 configuration file, from which the software hardware abstraction layer (HAL), and all other sources dependent on the configuration within the repository, are also generated.

 This way, if you want to modify the cluster configuration, you don't have to go and manually change it in multiple places (the RTL, the HAL, etc.), but only in the single-source-of-truth cluster configuration file.
 More information on the configuration file can be found in the [tutorial](tutorial.md#configuring-the-hardware).